Gexkill/sweng2/DD/src/index.md

 [//]: # (pagebreak)

-# Requirements traceability
+# 5.Requirements traceability

-The design of this project was made aiming to fullfill optimally the requirements and goals specified in the RASD.
-The lector can find here under a the list of these requirements and goals and the designed composent of the application which will assure its fullfilment.
+The design of this project was made aiming to fulfill optimally the requirements and goals specified in the RASD.
+The reader can find here under a the list of these requirements and goals and the designed component of the application which will assure its fulfillment.

 * [G1] Allows taxi drivers to log in the system.
     * The DriverController and its interface to the old database.